Train the decision.

 Acting outside your professional boundaries

-Attempting to diagnose, prescribe medication, or provide nutritional therapy when the EP's role is to assess, refer, and design exercise programs within scope.
+Attempting to diagnose, prescribe medication, or adjust pharmacotherapy when the EP's role is to assess, refer, and design exercise programs within scope of practice.

 Applying a guideline as an absolute cutoff

 Treating a clinical guideline as a binary rule.
-Example: rejecting a test because HR didn't reach exactly 85% of age-predicted max — a guideline, not a validity cutoff.
+Example: rejecting a maximal test because HR didn't reach exactly 85% of age-predicted max — a guideline for adequate stress, not a validity cutoff.

 Three layers of preparation

 Knowing the content isn't enough.
 Recognizing exam scenarios isn't enough.
-You need all three layers working together.
+You need all three layers working together — and most prep only trains the first one.

 Conceptual

-Do you understand the underlying physiology, the guidelines, and the clinical principles?
+Do you understand the underlying physiology, the guidelines, and the clinical principles behind each domain?

 Operational